-The Human Resources and Environment Committee may exercise its discretion to increase or reduce the performance-based incentive compensation paid to the CEO or NEOs, as applicable, including in certain circumstances absent attainment of a relevant performance goal or similar condition.
+The Human Resources and Environment Committee may exercise its discretion to increase or reduce the performancebased incentive compensation paid to the CEO or NEOs, as applicable, including in certain circumstances, absent attainment of a relevant performance goal or similar condition.

-(iii) Personal Benefits and Perquisites
+(viii) Personal Benefits and Perquisites

-The Corporation provides NEOs with other personal benefits and perquisites that the Corporation believes are reasonable and consistent with its overall compensation program to better enable the Corporation to attract and retain superior employees for key positions.
+Toronto Hydro provides NEOs with other personal benefits and perquisites that Toronto Hydro believes are reasonable and consistent with its overall compensation program to better enable the Corporation to attract and retain superior employees for key positions.
 Benefits include group health, dental, group life insurance, short-term and long-term disability, accidental death & dismemberment, a gym subsidy, and educational reimbursements, all of which are generally available to all salaried employees.

-(iv) Pension Plan
+(ix) Pension Plan

-All full-time employees of the Corporation, including the NEOs, are required to participate in the OMERS pension plan.
+All full-time employees of Toronto Hydro, including the NEOs, are required to participate in the OMERS pension plan.
 Pursuant to the terms of the OMERS pension plan, NEOs are required to make equal plan contributions based on their eligible pensionable earnings.
-In 2016, the Corporation and each NEO was required to contribute 9% equally of the first \$54,900 of pensionable earnings and thereafter 14.6% equally on all earnings over \$54,900 and up to \$174,441.
-From \$174,441 and up to a maximum of \$384,300, contributions continue equally at 14.6% towards a Retirement Compensation Arrangement (RCA), which is governed separately under the Canadian Income Tax Act.
+In 2017, Toronto Hydro and each NEO was required to contribute 9% equally of the first \$55,300 of pensionable earnings and thereafter 14.6% equally on all earnings over \$55,300 and up to \$170,797.
+From \$170,797 and up to a maximum of \$387,100, contributions continue equally at 14.6% towards a Retirement Compensation Arrangement (RCA), which is governed separately under the Canadian Income Tax Act.
 The OMERS pension plan is generally available to all other salaried employees.
 See section 4.6 (a) under the heading "Employees" for more information on the OMERS pension plan.

-(v) Post-employment Benefits
+(x) Post-employment Benefits

-NEOs are eligible to receive post-employment health, dental and life insurance after a minimum of five years of service with the Corporation if they retire from the Corporation and begin collecting under the OMERS pension plan upon retirement.
+NEOs are eligible to receive post-employment health, dental and life insurance benefits after a minimum of five years of service with Toronto Hydro if they retire from Toronto Hydro and begin collecting under the OMERS pension plan upon retirement.
 The post-employment benefits provided to eligible NEOs are the same as are generally available to all other salaried employees.
-Post-employment benefits aid in attracting and retaining key executives to ensure the long-term success of the Corporation.
+Post-employment benefits aid in attracting and retaining key executives to ensure the long-term success of Toronto Hydro.

-(vi) Retirement Allowances
+(xi) Retirement Allowances

-From time to time, in certain circumstances, the Corporation enters into retirement allowance agreements with its NEOs.
+From time to time, in certain circumstances, Toronto Hydro enters into retirement allowance agreements with its NEOs.
 The retirement allowance agreements are designed to recognize service, and to promote retention, stability and continuity, of the NEOs.
 These agreements are made on a case-by-case basis based on a NEO's years of service and position.
 Any retirement allowance provided to the CEO is approved by the Board after review of the recommendation of the Human Resources and Environment Committee.
-In the case of each of the other NEOs, any retirement allowance agreement is proposed by the CEO and reviewed and approved by the Human Resources and Environment Committee.
+In the case of each of the other NEOs, any retirement allowance agreement is proposed by the CEO and reviewed and amended or approved by the Human Resources and Environment Committee.
 Retirement allowance payments are typically paid in one or two lump sum instalments following termination or retirement of the NEO.

-(vii) Termination Payments
+(xii) Termination Payments

-From time to time, the Corporation enters into agreements with NEOs which provide for payments upon termination.
+From time to time, Toronto Hydro enters into agreements with NEOs which provide for payments upon termination.
 These agreements are made on a case-by-case basis based on the NEO's age, years of service and position.
 Any such agreement for the CEO is approved by the Board after review of the recommendation of the Human Resources and Environment Committee.
 In the case of each of the other NEOs, any such agreement is proposed by the CEO and reviewed and approved by the Human Resources and Environment Committee.
 Typically, termination payments are paid either as a lump sum or as salary continuation for an agreed period following termination.